axon4/paint-clone/README.md

-# Paint Clone
+# Paint-Clone

-* Transport yourself back to the 90s and 00s, and have fun with this Microsoft Paint clone.
+* transPort yourSelf back to the 90s and 00s and have fun with this MicroSoft-Paint--clone
-* Save your canvas locally and load it later when you are ready to finish it, or clear it altogether if you need to start again, and download it once complete.
+* save canvas locally (local-storage) and load it later when ready to finish, or clear it alTogether if you need to start aGain
+* downLoad finished canvas once complete

 ## Stack